Houston Texans: Gary Kubiak years (2006–2013)

-In the 2013 NFL Draft, the Texans acquired Clemson wide receiver DeAndre Hopkins 27th overall.
+In the 2013 NFL draft, the Texans acquired Clemson wide receiver DeAndre Hopkins 27th overall.
 In 2013, the Texans started 2–0 but went into a tailspin and lost every game afterwards.
 Kubiak was fired as head coach after being swept by the rival Jacksonville Jaguars, who themselves started 0–8.
-Wade Phillips filled in as head coach, but the Texans' poor form did not change, and they finished 2–14, tying, with 2005, their worst record in franchise history.
+Wade Phillips filled in as head coach, but the Texans' poor play did not change, and they finished 2–14, tying, with 2005, their worst record in franchise history.
 The 14-game losing streak is the worst in franchise history.

 Bill O'Brien years (2014–2020)

 The Texans entered the 2014 season with a 14-game losing streak.
 Former Penn State head coach Bill O'Brien became the Texans' new head coach, and the third in franchise history, during the offseason.
-In 2014, the Texans won three of their first four games, defeating the Redskins in the season opener, the Raiders, and the Bills, losing to the New York Giants.
+In 2014, the Texans won three of their first four games, defeating the Redskins in the season opener while ending the losing streak, the Raiders, and the Bills, losing to the New York Giants.
 They lost three of their next four games, losing to the Dallas Cowboys, the Indianapolis Colts, and the Pittsburgh Steelers, respectively.
 The Texans went on to finish 9–7 in the 2014 season and barely missed the playoffs.

 In the 2015 season, they were featured on HBO, on the show "Hard Knocks".
 That year, the Texans started with a 2–5 record.
 Quarterback Ryan Mallett was released amidst controversy regarding his benching in favor of Brian Hoyer during a loss against the Indianapolis Colts.
 After a poor start, the Texans finished with a 9–7 record and won their third AFC South title.
 However, they were shut out by the Kansas City Chiefs in the Wild Card round 30–0, ending their championship hopes for the year.

 On March 9, 2016, the Texans signed former Denver Broncos quarterback Brock Osweiler to a 4-year, $72 million deal.
 Despite Osweiler's lucrative deal, he struggled significantly during the 2016 season.
 After throwing two interceptions in Week 15 against the Jaguars, coach Bill O'Brien benched the offseason acquisition in favor of backup quarterback Tom Savage.
 Savage led a comeback effort against the Jaguars, and was named the starter for the remainder of the season.
 The Texans clinched their fourth AFC South division title in six years in Savage's first career start against the Bengals in Week 16.
 They defeated the wildcard Oakland Raiders 27–14 in the opening round of the playoffs with Osweiler as the starting quarterback due to Savage being out with a concussion.
 Osweiler started in the Divisional Playoffs game against the New England Patriots, throwing three interceptions in the second half.
 The Texans lost 34–16.